-So what makes these orange flour cookies that light?
+So what makes these orange shortbread cookies that light?
 For one thing, I didn’t use too much sugar in the dough, I wanted it to take the sweetness from orange juice and the powdered sugar on their top.
 The second and maybe the secret ingredient to make cotton light cookies is corn starch.
 It helps the cookies melt easily in your mouth.
 Try and you will see!

 My colleagues also liked the scent of orange zest coming from the bowl full of these cookies.
 It’s because I topped the cookies with grated orange zest after they were cooked and cold.